 DOING IT FOR YOU

 If you have a positive support system, use it.
 There’s nothing more motivating.
 But if you don’t, do not worry.
 Because you can still get where you want to be alone – through your own hard work and dedication.
-Just remember who you are doing it for; who you are making the changes for and who they are really going to affect in the end.
+Just remember who you are doing it for, who you are making the changes for and who they are really going to affect in the end.
+If you want something, don’t let anyone hold you back.